thomasdeml/kinesis-cli-plugin/README.md

    **Example 3:**

    Use other metric name and different start and end time.
+Time needs to be in UTC.

-   `aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --start-time 2016-10-10T10:10:00 --end-time 2016-10-10T11:10:00`
+   `aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --start-time 2016-10-10T10:10:00Z --end-time 2016-10-10T11:10:00Z`

    **Example 4:**